Break the Consume/Donate Cycle

 I didn't feel poor – I felt empowered.

-Eventually I realized that all of the shopping had been partly about boredom, and partly about needing to fit in and be fashionable.
+Eventually I realized that all that shopping had been partly about boredom, and partly about needing to fit in and be fashionable.
 At least some of my self-worth had been involved.
 Once I stopped shopping and focused on other things – more satisfying pursuits – my self-worth increased.

 You know, the better you feel about yourself, the less you're influenced by whatever other people are doing.
 You become more independent.